January – March

 This was an absolute floor filler – Francessco Zappala & DJ Professor ‘We Gotta Do It’

 One of the things I loved about clubbing was when the d.j. had you in the palm of their hands.
 They could create real moments, everyone dancing, in on the collective vibe.
-We were all out at Ophelia couple of days after the end of the Gulf War and this got played as the last tune of the night.
-We all smiled at each other and nodded to the d.j..
-We clapped and cheered, stamped our feet and called for more as the lights came up and the night was over.
-Soggy clothes, happy faces, bracing ourselves for the cold night air.
+We were all out at Ophelia a couple of days after the end of the Gulf War and Jeremy Healy played ‘Glad It’s All Over’ by Captain Sensible.
+It was the last music of the night and such a great choice.
+Not a club tune but a hit from 1984, a solo pop single from The Damned musician (featuring Dolly Mixture).
+It touched nostalgia, present and optimistic future.
+Knowing smiles and nods to the d.j..
+We clapped and cheered, stamped our feet we called for ‘one more!’ as the lights came up and the night was over.
+Soggy clothes, elated faces, bracing ourselves for the cold morning air.

 I had bought the 7″ of John Otway’s ‘Really Free’ from Elephant Records in Aldershot, when I was 11 and knew every word.
 Seeing John come into the kitchen and make a cup of tea by my desk was always a bit of a thrill.
 If he was on tour he would usually have a bruise in the middle of his forehead from head butting his microphone during an other of his 7″s I had and loved, ‘Headbutts‘